jbodosa/beryparam/src/yank_template/README.md

 1. Recenter : recenter and convert the molecule/system pdb to CHARMM pdb, psf, crd ([charmm const](https://www.charmm-gui.org/charmmdoc/subst.html))
 2. calculate charge of molecule/system and add charge accordingly at a specified distance, output pdb, psf, crd
 3. Add restrain to the counter-ions and create xml file of restrained system
+4. Probably also add a cleanme script and a testme script